mlombera94/mlombera94.github.io/_pages/projects.md

 **Summary:**
 The following project explores the efficacy of Naive Bayes algorithm for classifying tweets related to US airline services as either having positive, negative or neutral sentiment.
 The project uses the following <a href="https://raw.githubusercontent.com/mlombera94/airline_sentiment/master/Tweets.csv" target="_blank">Dataset</a> which can be downloaded from <a href="https://www.kaggle.com/crowdflower/twitter-airline-sentiment" target="_blank">Kaggle</a>.
 The machine learning project is split into two classification problems.
 The <a href="https://github.com/mlombera94/airline_sentiment/blob/master/NB_Classification__Pos%2C_Neg%2C_Nue_.md" target="_blank">first classification project</a> involves training the Naive Bayes algorithm to classify a tweet's sentiment as either positive, negative or neutral.
 The <a href="https://github.com/mlombera94/airline_sentiment/blob/master/NB_Classification_Binary__Pos%2C_Neg_.md" target="_blank">second classification project</a> involves only training the Naive Bayes algorithm to classify a tweet's sentiment as either positive or negative.

 This project provides a great opportunity to work with a simple yet effective machine learning model as well as the opportunity to work with textual data scraped from Twitter.
+To learn more about this project and it's findings, visit the [github page](https://github.com/mlombera94/airline_sentiment)

 {% include gallery caption="Naive Bayes Airline Tweet Sentiment Visualizations" %}